-There continues to be increasing concern over the risks of climate change and related environmental sustainability matters.
-The physical risks of climate change include harm to people and property arising from acute, climate-related events, such as floods, hurricanes, heatwaves, droughts, and wildfires and chronic, longer-term shifts in climate patterns, such as higher global average temperatures, rising sea levels, and long-term droughts.
+There continues to be increasing concern over the risks of climate change and related sustainability matters.
+The physical risks of climate change include harm to people and property arising from acute, climate-related events, such as floods, hurricanes, heatwaves, droughts and wildfires, and chronic, longer-term shifts in climate patterns, such as higher global average temperatures, rising sea levels, and long-term droughts.
 Such events could disrupt our operations or those of our clients or third parties on which we rely, including through direct damage to physical assets and indirect impacts from supply chain disruption and market volatility.
 These events could impact the ability of certain of our clients or customers to repay their obligations, reduce the value of collateral, increase costs, including the cost or availability of insurance coverage, and result in other adverse effects.

 The transition risks of climate change include policy, legal, technology and market changes.
-Examples of these transition risks include changes in consumer and business sentiment, related technologies, and any additional regulatory and legislative requirements, including increased disclosure or carbon taxes.
-These risks could increase our expenses and adversely impact our strategies, including by limiting our ability to pursue certain business activities or offer certain products and services.
-Negative impacts to certain of our clients, such as decreased profitability and asset write-downs, could also lead to increased credit, counterparty and liquidity risk to us.
+Examples of these transition risks include changes in consumer and business sentiment, related technologies, and any additional regulatory and legislative requirements, including increased disclosure or regulation of carbon emissions.
+These risks could increase our expenses and adversely impact our strategies.
+Negative impacts to certain of our clients, such as decreased profitability and asset write-downs, could also lead to increased credit and liquidity risk to us.